Olympia London

-Olympia London, sometimes referred to as the Olympia Exhibition Centre, is an exhibition centre, event space and conference centre in West Kensington, in the London Borough of Hammersmith and Fulham, London, England.
+Olympia Events, formerly known as Olympia London and sometimes referred to as the Olympia Exhibition Centre, is an exhibition centre, event space and conference centre in West Kensington, in the London Borough of Hammersmith and Fulham, London, England.
 A range of international trade and consumer exhibitions, conferences and sporting events are staged at the venue.

 There is an adjacent railway station at Kensington (Olympia) which is both a London Overground station, and a London Underground station.
-The direct District Line spur to the station only runs on weekends.
+The direct District Line spur to the station only runs at weekends.

-Background

-The complex first opened in 1886.